syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ### Filter behavior

-The `FilterBehavior` enum property is used to specify whether to consider the `FilterValue` as the string or actual data type.
+The `FilterBehavior` property is used to specify whether filtering should consider the value of a cell as the string or its data type

 * **stringDataType** - It converts the cell value as string data type and compare the condition.
 * **strongDataType** - It compares the cell value with its actual data type.